zaxor0/zwerchhau/README.md

 It is a ritual well practiced by adventurers.

 ## Melee Combat Against Humanoids
+For one on one combat, one six sided die is rolled for each side.
+This is the Combat Attack Roll.

 The result of an attack is an opposed check, either strength, dexterity, or both.
 The check is determined by the "kind" of attack performed by each side.